nandanv2702/PersonalProjects/README.md

 This repository has all of my personal projects uploaded in it.
 Here's a list of all the projects I've worked on (two of them are a separate repo as I haven't transferred the files to this repository):

+## Android Debug Bridge (ADB) Python script
+[Link to File](https://github.com/nandanv2702/PersonalProjects/blob/master/adb.py) - I created a Python script to make it easier to install 10 apps on 10 android phones for Spark-A-Change Foundation.
+The phones will be given to underprivileged children who will use it for online classes.
+As it would take a long time and a lot of useless effort to manually download those 10 apps on every phone, I wrote this script that automatically installs the apps using the APKs that I downloaded online.
+So, all it takes it setting up the phone, connecting it to your laptop, and running this script using 'Python3 adb.py'!
+#AutomateTheBoringStuffWithPython they say

 ## Lecture Video Tracker
 [Link to Github Repo](https://github.com/nandanv2702/LectureVideoTracker) - a project I created using Python3 and a few modules in order to automatically scrape my stats professor's website to look for new lecture videos posted (made this during the coronavirus period so I don't need to constantly check for new lectures; the program notifies me if there's a new lecture).